capesoftware/bonsai-vplink/samples/lunarlander/chapter_4/README.md

 reward function or Goals to try to minimize the fuel that the lander uses.

-## Using the wind
+## Using the wind as an example in the Sim-to-Real gap

+The idea that wind can blow the lunar lander either left or right is an example of a "Sim-to-Real" gap.
+That is, the brain was trained using a SimState that did not know anything about the wind.
+And, in fact, the "wind" in the SIM that the brain trained on was set to zero.

+However, it the real world, there might be wind.
+And in that case the brain will have to deal with the fact that it might be blown off course when it actually tries to land the lander.
+Becuase the brain will be deployed in the real case where there might be wind, but it was not trained using any lessons where there was wind, this is an example of a the "Sim-to-Real" gap.

+As mentioned, while none of the training lessons incorporated wind, the model does have the ability to simulate wind.
+To test this Sim-to-Real gap, we therefore trained the model with zero wind, but we _assess_ it with added wind.

+There is a simulation tag called, "wind".
+You can set the wind velocity in the SimConfig.
-You will also notice that there is "wind".
-Wind is a horizontal wind that you can set the speed of.
+Wind is a horizontal wind that you can adjust.
 Positive blows to the right, and negative blows to the left.
 As the comment says, the force on the lander from the wind changes as the square of the speed.
+The wind velocity is limited to -10 to +10 m/s.

 You can add the "wind" as a variable in the SimConfig.
 That way, you can set it in a lesson.
 The "wind" variable is not calculated by the SIM--it is just a value that you set.
 So there is no need to change its mode.

 ### Exercise #2:
-* Add the "Wind" to the SimConfig, and set its value in a lesson.
+* Add the "Wind" to the SimConfig, and run an assessment.
 Start with a value of 2.0.
 Can the brain that was trained without knowing about wind still land the lander if the wind now tries to blow the lander off course?
+Start with a value for the wind velocity between 1 and 3 m/s.
 * How much wind can the lander deal with?

 If you wanted to teach the brain about wind, then you would have to add it to your SimState so the brain knows how much wind there is.
-You wil also need to add it to your SimConfig so you can set the wind in the scenario inside a lesson object.
+You will also need to add it to your SimConfig so you can set the wind in the scenario inside a lesson object.

 ### Exercise #3:
-* Teach a revised brain to land the lander under various wind conditions.
+* Add the Wind to your SimState and SimConfig, set the value in a lesson, and teach a revised brain to land the lander under various wind conditions.
+Then use the same assessment you set up in Exercise #2 to test how well this brain works.